About Free Stack Finder

 What we actually do

-When we say a free tool is a good alternative, we mean it.
-And when it isn’t — when the free version is too limited, too buggy, or missing something critical — we say that too.
+When a free tool is a good alternative, we explain why.
+When it is too limited, too narrow, or missing something critical, we say that too.

-• Note what’s genuinely free versus what requires an upgrade
+• What is genuinely free versus what requires an upgrade

 Our reviews are updated when pricing or features change significantly.
-If you find an outdated review, please let us know.
+If you find outdated information, please let us know.

 Some articles on this site contain affiliate links — links to paid tools that we may earn a small commission on if you click and purchase.
 We only include these when they’re genuinely relevant: for example, recommending the paid version of a tool when the free version isn’t enough for your use case.